Pallavighxsh/hot_seat/README.md

 - Exports fully formatted **Word (.docx) question banks**

-- Perfect for workplace-grade interview preparation
+- Perfect for workplace-grade interview preparation or draft generation

+- If this test paper will be used in any official exam, please check the contents first, as errors typical in GenAI may be there.